AvePoint/cloud-api/docs/elements/general/job/get-customer-scan-profile-changes.md

     "lastScanStatus": 2, // The last scan job status of the scan profile: 2 represents finished.
     "newRegisteredContentCount": 0, // The number of newly registered objects in the daily report of the scan profile.
     "movedToAnotherContainer": 0, // The number of objects moved to another container in the daily report of the scan profile.
-    "removedFromMicrosoft365OrOutofPolicy": 0 // The number of objects removed from Microsoft 365 or out of policy in the daily report of the scan profile.
+    "removedFromMicrosoft365OrOutofPolicy": 0, // The number of objects removed from Microsoft 365 or out of policy in the daily report of the scan profile.
+    "newRegisteredContent": [], // The information of the newly registered object in the daily report "removedFromMicrosoft365OrOutOfPolicyObjects": [], // The objects removed from Microsoft 365 or out of policy in the daily report
+    "movedToAnotherContainerObjects": [] // The information of the objects moved to another container in the daily report

 }
 ```